-Independence confirmation , and others in the firm as appropriate, Deloitte LLP and, where applicable, all f the Commission and and our objectivity is not compromised.
+Independence confirmation We confirm the audit engagement team, and others in the firm as appropriate, Deloitte LLP and, where applicable, all Deloitte network firms are independent of the Commission and and our objectivity is not compromised.

-Fees The audit fee for $2020/21$ , which increased from that communicated in our planning paper due to the application of additional wider scope requirements, is £30,522 as analysed below:
+Fees The audit fee for 2020/21, which increased from that communicated in our planning paper due to the application of additional wider scope requirements, is £30,522 as analysed below:

 £

 Auditor remuneration 26,532

 Audit Scotland fixed charges:

 Pooled costs 3,020

-Audit support costs 670

-Total fee 30,522
+Audit support costs 670 Total fee 30,522

--

-Non-audit services work.
+We have still to assess any impact the additional testing as a result of COVID-19 and the response to our wider scope work.
 Once completed, we will discuss any impact on the fee with management.
 No non-audit services fees have been charged for the period.

+NU 100 1

-In our opinion there are no inconsistencies between the FRC's Ethical Standard and the company's policy for the supply of non-audit services or any apparent breach of that policy.
-We continue to review our independence and ensure that appropriate safeguards are in place including, but not limited to, the rotation of senior partners and professional staff and
+Non-audit services In our opinion there are no inconsistencies between the FRC's Ethical Standard and the company's policy for the supply of non-audit services or any apparent breach of that policy.
+We continue to review our independence and ensure that appropriate safeguards are in place including, but not limited to, the rotation of senior partners and professional staff and the involvement of additional partners and professional staff to carry out reviews of the work performed and to otherwise advise as necessary.

-d professional staff to carry out reviews of the work performed and to otherwise
+Non-audit services of non-audit services or any apparent breach of that policy.
+We continue to review our independence and ensure that appropriate safeguards are in place including, but not limited to, the rotation of senior partners and professional staff and the involvement of additional partners and professional staff to carry out reviews of the work performed and to otherwise

-Relationships s of all relationships (including the provision of non-audit services) between us

-DTTL network to the audited entity, its b or management and its affiliates, including all services provided by us and the board and senior management and its affiliates, and other services provided to we consider may reasonably be thought to bear on our objectivity and